weiny2/linux-kernel/Documentation/core-api/memory-allocation.rst

 smaller than page size.

 The address of a chunk allocated with `kmalloc` is aligned to at least ARCH_KMALLOC_MINALIGN bytes.
-For sizes of power of two bytes, the alignment is also guaranteed to be at least to the respective size.
+For sizes which are a power of two, the alignment is also guaranteed to be at least the respective size.

 For large allocations you can use :c:func:`vmalloc` and :c:func:`vzalloc`, or directly request pages from the page